Google Translate Disclaimer

 Recreational Water Facility Operators

-We inspect public recreational water facilities such as pools, spas, wading pools, splash pads, spray pads and waterslide receiving basins.
-Our goal is to help prevent or reduce water-related illnesses and injuries related to recreational water use.
 Our inspections help to ensure your recreational water facility is meeting the requirements of Ontario Regulation 565/90: Public Pools.
 This regulation sets out the legal requirements for your recreational water facility.
 You are required to be familiar with the regulation and ensure your facility meets the legal requirements.

 The Ontario Regulation 565/90 applies to the following recreational water facilities:

-• Class A and Class B public pools
+• Class A and Class B public pools (this includes public cold plunge pools, floatation pools and hot pools)

 • Public spas

-Owners of recreational water facilities must designate an operator that is trained in recreational water facility operation, maintenance, safety and emergency procedures, filtration systems and water chemistry.
+Owners of recreational water facilities must designate an operator that is trained in recreational water facility operation, maintenance, safety and emergency procedures, filtration systems, and water chemistry.
 Our inspectors will ask operators to confirm their training during inspections.

 Training courses are available through private companies: